Getting a New Puppy -What do I Need to Know

 ownersis heartworm disease and heartworm prevention.

-Every day I speak to people who have no idea what heartworm
+people who have no idea what heartworm

 disease is, where it comes from, or how to prevent it.
 Most